 Conclusion

-Parents worry constantly over their babies even their sleeping positions.
-They may seem tiny and helpless, but once they can roll around on their own, your little bundle of joy is more than capable of getting in the sleep position they find most comfortable.
+They may seem tiny and helpless, but once they can roll around on their own, your little bundle of joy is more than capable of arranging their body into whatever shape they find most comfortable to sleep in.